-There are some difficult passages in the Old Testament, however, in relation to this issue.
-Critics of the Bible are quick to point to Numbers 31 (and other similar passages) in which the Israelites were allowed to take female captives from nations they conquered.
-Critics make the accusation that this is an example of the Bible condoning, or even promoting, rape.
-However, the passage says nothing about raping the captive women.
-It is wrong to assume that the captive women were to be raped.
-Again, Deuteronomy 22:25-27 condemns rape, even advocating the death penalty for perpetrators of rape.
-In the Numbers 31 passage the soldiers were commanded to purify themselves and their captives (verse 19).
+Critics of the Bible also point to Numbers 31, in which Moses tells his fighting men that “the young girls who are virgins may live; you may keep them for yourselves” (Numbers 31:18, NLT).
+Critics wrongly assume that the captive women were to be raped.
+Rape is never mentioned in the passage.
+The soldiers were commanded to purify themselves and their captives (verse 19).
 Rape would have violated this command (see Leviticus 15:16–18).
 The women who were taken captive are never referred to as sexual objects.
-Did the captive women likely eventually marry amongst the Israelites?
-Yes.
+Did the captive women eventually marry some of the Israelites?
+Yes, probably.
 Is there any indication that rape or sex slavery was forced upon the women?
 Absolutely not.

-In the New Testament, rape is not mentioned directly, but within the Jewish culture of its writers, rape would have been considered as sexual immorality.
-As such, both Jesus and His followers (including the apostle Paul) spoke against sexual immorality, even offering it as justifiable grounds for divorce when a person actively committed sexual acts outside of the bond of marriage (Matthew 5:32).
-This would not, however, apply to the victim of rape, only the one who committed the act.
+In the New Testament, rape is not mentioned directly, but within the Jewish culture of the day, rape would have been considered sexual immorality.
+Jesus and the apostles spoke against sexual immorality, and Jesus suggested immorality is justifiable grounds for divorce (Matthew 5:32).

 Further, the New Testament is clear that Christians are to obey the laws of their governing authorities (Romans 13).
-Not only is rape morally wrong; it is also wrong according to the laws of our governing authorities.
-As such, anyone who would commit this crime should expect dire consequences, including arrest and imprisonment.
+Not only is rape morally wrong; it is also wrong according to the laws of the land.
+As such, anyone who would commit this crime should expect to pay the consequences, including arrest and imprisonment.

-To the victims of rape, much care and compassion must be offered.
-Godís Word often speaks about helping those in need and in vulnerable situations.
-Christians would do well to practice these teachings and model the love and compassion of Christ by assisting victims of rape in any way possible.
+To the victims of rape, we must offer much care and compassion.
+God’s Word often speaks about helping those in need and in vulnerable situations.
+Christians should model the love and compassion of Christ by assisting victims of rape in any way possible.

-To those who have committed rape, we must remember two things.
-First, people are responsible for the sins they commit.
-Second, however, no one is beyond the grace of God.
-Even in the lives of those who have committed the vilest of sins, God can extend forgiveness to any who will repent and turn from their evil ways (1 John 1:9).
-This does not remove the need for punishment according to the law, but it can offer hope, even to those whose sins have made them outcasts in the eyes of others.
+People are responsible for the sins they commit, including rape.
+However, no one is beyond the grace of God.
+Even those who have committed the vilest of sins can know God’s forgiveness if they repent and turn from their evil ways (1 John 1:9).
+Divine forgiveness does not remove the need for punishment according to earthly laws, but it can offer hope and the way to a new life.